Your buying guide for the best waterproof phones in 2018

 We explain what IP rating mean so you can choose the right one.

-Most Sony phones are waterproof unless you're buying budget models, and you can also get waterproof Samsung phones and even iPhones.
-Sadly the Google Pixel phones are only splash-proof so don't make it into this list.
+Most Sony phones are waterproof unless you're buying budget models, and you can also get waterproof Samsung, Google, Huawei and Apple phones.

 The problem is that not all waterproof phones are created equal and different devices will offer different levels of protection.
 Being splash-proof, for example, doesn't mean you can watch TV in the bath or take photos underwater.